Need to get out in nature? Get up close to animals? And eat great food?

 - Millpond and Smallwood Parks.
 A 1.5-mile roundtrip that’s dog- and kid-friendly alongside the pretty Mashel River

 - Little Mashel Falls.
-A 5-mile flat roundtrip with three waterfalls and multiple trailhead choices.
+A 4.5-mile flat roundtrip with three waterfalls and multiple trailhead choices.
 Best for older kids – and be sure to stay on the trail for safety

 There are too many to list!
 For a complete list that’s sortable by length, elevation gain and other criteria, see Visit Rainier’s hiking page.
 Tips: Come early on a weekday to avoid crowds getting into Mt.
 Rainier National Park.
 And always bring the 10 essentials.

 Making a weekend of it?
-Visit Rainier has plenty of ideas for safe accommodation, from riverside cabins to inn rooms, plus direct availability searches and bookings.
+Visit Rainier has plenty of ideas for accommodations, from riverside cabins to inn rooms, plus direct availability searches and bookings.

 - Ex Nihilo Sculpture Park on the Ashford-Elbe Road will have you gawking in awe at the giant dinosaurs, birds, spiders, cartwheels and more created by artist Dan Klennert out of scrap metal parts.
 It’s always evolving.
 22410 SR 706, Ashford.